input-output-hk/mantis-ops/README.md

 ```

 * Additionally, for a Nix multi-user install:
-  * The following additional line should also be added, where `<YOUR_USERNAME>` is substituted with your actual non-root username:
+  * The following line should also be added, where `<YOUR_USERNAME>` is substituted with your actual non-root username:
 ```
 trusted-users = <YOUR_USERNAME>
 ```
-  * Once these configuration lines have been added, the nix-daemon service needs to be restarted for the full Nix configuration changes to take effect:
+  * Once the new configuration lines have been added, the nix-daemon service needs to be restarted for the full Nix configuration changes to take effect:
 ```
 sudo systemctl restart nix-daemon.service
 ```